-- Scenery Porn: Their set for the primetime show; which consisted of a giant hourglass-like structure built on the roof of a former Mercedes-Benz dealer in Hell's Kitchen (no, not that one), mid-Manhattan, which had a screen around the outside of its "rim" that displayed a scrolling countdown clock.
+- Scenery Porn: Their set for the primetime show, which consisted of a giant hourglass-like structure built on the roof of a former Mercedes-Benz dealership in Hell's Kitchen (no, not that one), mid-Manhattan, which had a screen around the outside of its "rim" that displayed a scrolling countdown clock.
 A secondary, indoor studio was used for non-primetime activity (and the one night that it rained), which featured a duplicate of the podium portion of the set just steps from Winner's Row.

 - Tick Tock Tune

 - Timed Mission: The lengths of the rounds fluctuated wildly between scenarios.

 - Trailers Always Spoil: Averted only by the mere fact that it was live on the east coast...and time-delayed for the others, meaning the stream stopped for three hours.

 - Unexpected Gameplay Change: On the games outside of the primetime hour - no Doubler, all rounds are 500 seconds, and all questions are worth 1 point.
 Then again, if you're the one in the Chair, the sudden introduction of the Doubler, shorter rounds, and Seacrest is even more unexpected.